diwashrestha/diwashrestha/content/posts/Data_Science_RWorkshop.md

 featuredImagePreview: /images/datascience_r_workshop/preview.png
 ---

 [RNepal](https://www.facebook.com/RUGNepal/) and [Kathfest](https://www.facebook.com/kathfest/) collaborated to organize the 3 days “Data Science with R” workshop.
-This workshop was held in [Kathford Engineering College](https://kathford.edu.np/) on occasion of the Kathfest.
+This workshop was held in [Kathford Engineering College](https://kathford.edu.np/) on occasion of the [Kathfest 2019](https://twitter.com/kathfest).

 ### Introduction

  There were 15 participants from the kathford college studying bachelor in computer engineering.
-We talked about data Science, steps and skills needed in data science.
-We taught participants giving a presentation and working on real data projects.
+I talked about data Science, steps and skills needed to do data science.

 ### Day 1

 In day 1 I talked about the What is Data Science, How to do Data Science.
-I taught participants about R language, extract Data in R environment.I taught about the data cleaning process, data manipulation with tidyr,dplyr package.
+I taught participants about R language, extract Data in R environment.
+Participants learned about the data cleaning process, data manipulation with [tidyr](https://tidyr.tidyverse.org/), [dplyr](https://dplyr.tidyverse.org/) package.

 ### Day 2

-In day 2 I talked about the data visualization with ggplot2 and base R, report creation using R markdown, flex dashboard and other visuals to show insights.
+In day 2 I talked about the data visualization with ggplot2 and base R. Participants also learned about report creation using [RMarkdown](https://rmarkdown.rstudio.com/) and dashboard/application creation with [flexdashboard](https://rmarkdown.rstudio.com/flexdashboard/)  to show the insights.

 ### Day 3

-In day 3 I talked about machine learning and showed what the machine learning means and how to perform the machine learning in R. I also showed machine learning application made with shiny and R.Binod talked about the use of git and GitHub in data science and programming.
+In day 3 I talked about machine learning and  how to perform the machine learning in R. I also showed machine learning application made with shiny and R. [Binod Jung Bogati](https://twitter.com/bjungbogati)  talked about the use of [git](https://git-scm.com/) and [GitHub](https://github.com/) in data science and programming.

+### Conclusion

-Participants learnt to extract or gain data, cleaning, manipulation,analysis, visualization and reporting process with R.
+By the end of workshop participants were able to extract or gain data, clean, manipulate, analyze, visualize and report all using R.